Entanglement monogamy via multivariate trace inequalities: On measured divergences and entanglement measures

-and in particular for measurements $\cM=\nsf{PPT}$.
+where $\nsf{ppt}(A:B)$ denotes the set of states that have positive partial transpose withe respect to the bipartition $A:B$, which we study in particular in combination with measurements $\cM=\nsf{PPT}$.
 We note that all of the above quantities are faithful since $\nsf{LO}(A:B)$ is already tomographically complete.
 Further, there are minimax statements available that interchange the supremum over the set of measurements with the infimum over the set of states \cite[Lemma 13]{brandao13}.

 Above quantities are in general not additive on tensor product states and one can then write down the regularization

 which are well-defined, with operational interpretations in terms of optimal asymptotic quantum Stein's error exponents for the corresponding restricted class of measurements \cite[Theorem 16]{brandao13}.
 In general, it is unclear how to make quantitative statements about the regularization, but for the class $\nsf{ALL}$ we have the following~\cite[Lemma 2.4]{Berta21}.